huijjj/PintOS/README.md

 # Pintos

-Pintos, a simple operating system framework for the 80x86 architecture created at Stanford University
+Pintos, a simple operating system framework for the 80x86 architecture created at Stanford University.

+This repository contains solution for LAB1(threads), LAB2(userprog) and LAB3(vm) implemented by hardworking students in POSTECH, korea.
+Refer to each LAB_solution(eg, vm_solution) branch to see the compact solution.
+You can look at LAB_history(eg, vm_history) branch to see solutions for each lab's subproblems(check the commit message if you are confused about what these codes are meant to be).

+**GOOD LUCK!**

+*_special thanks to my talented teammate KyeongMin Lee_*

 ## Environment